Women's suffrage in Japan: History

 The ban on women's involvement in political parties was not altered, as many members of the Diet felt that it was selfish for women to forsake their families for government.
 Feminists were still determined to fight for political equality.
-The Women's Suffrage League was founded in 1924, the same year that the Japanese government enacted the Men's Suffrage Law, without extending the vote to women.
+The League for the Realisation of Woman Suffrage was founded in 1924, the year before the Japanese government enacted the Universal Manhood Suffrage Law, which gave the vote to all men 25 years or older, but did not extend the vote to women.
+In 1925 it changed its name to the Woman Suffrage League of Japan (婦選獲得同盟, Fusen Kakutoku Dōmei).

 After women were granted the right to participate in political assemblies, there was a surge in numbers of women's interest groups.
 Alumni groups, Christian missionary groups, and other women's auxiliary groups began to sprout during the inter-war period.
 After a massive earthquake struck Tokyo in 1923, representatives from 43 of these organizations joined forces to become the Tokyo Federation of Women's Organizations (Tokyo Rengo Fujinkai).
 The federation was designed to serve as disaster relief to aid those affected by the earthquake; however, it went on to become one of the largest women's activist groups of the time.

 To efficiently address the issues affecting women, the Tokyo Federation of Women's Organizations divided into five satellite groups: society, government, education, labor, and employment.
 The government sector was perhaps the most significant, as it spawned the League for the Realization of Women's Suffrage (Fujin Sanseiken Kakutoku Kisei Domei), later the Women's Suffrage League (Fusen Kakutoku Domei), which became the most influential and outspoken women's advocacy collective of the era.
 The government satellite issued a manifesto outlining the abuses Japanese women suffered and how they were to be corrected: